Find Affordable College Courses

 Orlando, FL

-Our analysis found Valencia College to be the best school for film, video and photographic arts students who want to pursue a associate degree in Florida.
-Located in the city of Orlando, Valencia College is a public college with a very large student population.
+Our 2023 rankings named Valencia College the best school in Florida for film, video and photographic arts students working on their associate degree.
+Located in the large city of Orlando, Valencia College is a public school with a fairly large student population.

 The average amount in student loans that film majors at Valencia College take out while working on their Associate Degree is $17,340.